dashqrcodes/dashqrcodes/README.md

 ### The Short Version

-California native.
-Proud girl dad (19 & 23).
-Empty nester.

-23 years at LAFD witnessing people die and then become forgotten.
-A friend and fellow firefighter died in the line of duty.
-So that he wouldn't be forgotten, I replaced the dash symbol between the dates of birth and death with a metal QR code that shows his photo slideshow tribute.
-That process was more difficult than it should have been so I launched DASH.

 Non-technical founder that is very close to the problem, and because of Claude Code, I'm prompting my butt off to build the solution.

+23 year LAFD firefighter EMT witnessing people die on a regular basis with thousands of photos on their phones only to become forgotten after the funeral.
+I became personally involved with the problem/solution when a fellow firefighter died in the line of duty and we used mobile apps to honor his legacy.
+I am using AI to create amazing tributes and current mobile apps are insufficient so I launched DASH.

-I'm crazy excited and really proud of myself for having validated the idea by helping a local L.A. funeral home serve over 400 paying customers using analog methods to earn over $70k in revenue, 30k printed keepsakes, $0 CAC, 5,000 work hours saved, 100% profit increases.
-Even though I have no clue what the heck dsdssaadaadaa I'm doing, I'm not letting that stop me.
+I'm really proud of myself for having validated the idea by doing business with a local L.A. funeral.
+Analog: serves over 400 paying customers using analog methods to earn over $70k in revenue, 30k printed keepsakes, $0 CAC, 5,000 work hours saved, 100% profit increases.

-Full-time startup mode building the MVP for a local funeral home in L.A.
-(LITERALLY I'M ZERO TO ONE)!
+Full-time startup mode (LITERALLY I'M ZERO TO ONE)!
 It's a big personal step for me as it's my first ever software endeavor and I have a real paying customers!
 This is one small step in the massive AI journey I am on.

 This is the beginning.